-We aim to engender a love of learning, self-belief and aspiration through 4 key
+We aim to engender a love of learning, self-belief and aspiration through 4 key intentions:

 Removing barriers to learning